ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 For security reason, we must call this function to lock user funds before the deposit request is forwarded to Exocore validator set and accounted.

-### `claim`
+### `withdraw`

-The implementation of this function should check against user's clien chain balance and transfer the specified amount of token to destination address.
+The implementation of this function should check against user’s clien chain balance and transfer the specified amount of token to destination address.

 This function should be only accessible for `Controller` so that this function could only work as part of the process of the whole withdraw workflow and ensure the whole workflow is controlled by `Controller`.

-This function could only deduct the clien chain balance, which is updated when each time user calls `Controller.withdrawCapitalFromExocore` and `UserBalance.withdrawAmount` would be added to user's client chain token balance.
+This function could only deduct the clien chain balance, which is updated when each time user calls `Controller.withdrawPrincipleFromExocore` and `UserBalance.withdrawAmount` would be added to user’s client chain token balance.

-Considering system security, Exocore validator set must return the correct `UserBalance.withdrawAmount` each time responding to `Controller.withdrawCapitalFromExocore` and the function should check two invariants at the end of the function:
+Considering system security, Exocore validator set must return the correct `UserBalance.withdrawAmount` each time responding to `Controller.withdrawPrincipleFromExocore` and the function should check two invariants at the end of the function:

-1. After `claim` process finishes, the user's client chain balance should never increase.
+1. After `withdraw` process finishes, the user’s client chain balance should never increase.
-2. The claim amount should never be greater than the `totalDepositedBalance`.
+2. The withdraw amount should never be greater than the `totalDepositedBalance`.

 ### `refreshUserBalance`

-This function should only be called by Exocore validator set through `Gateway` to update user's Exocore chain capital balance and clien chain balance.
-Along with `ExocoreCapitalBalance`, there is a field `withdrawAmount` indicating the amount of capital token that is withdrawn from Exocore chain to client chain, and it should be used to update user's client chain balance in this function.
+This function should only be called by Exocore validator set through `Gateway` to update user’s Exocore chain principle balance and clien chain balance.
+Along with `ExocorePrincipleBalance`, there is a field `withdrawAmount` indicating the amount of principle token that is withdrawn from Exocore chain to client chain, and it should be used to update user’s client chain balance in this function.

 This function should be only accessible for `Controller` so that this function could only work as part of the process of the whole withdraw workflow or periodic update from Exocore chain and ensure the whole workflow is controlled by `Controller`.

-This function relies on the Exocore set correctly returning the updated `ExocoreCapitalBalance` and `withdrawAmount`.
+This function relies on the Exocore set correctly returning the updated `ExocorePrincipleBalance` and `withdrawAmount`.

-Everytime the user is trying to withdraw capital from Exocore chain, this function must be called by Exocore validator set via cross-chain message to correctly update user's Exocore capital balance and especially correct `withdrawAmount` to update user's claimable amount on client chain.
+Everytime the user is trying to withdraw principle from Exocore chain, this function must be called by Exocore validator set via cross-chain message to correctly update user’s Exocore principle balance and especially correct `withdrawAmount` to update user’s claimable amount on client chain.

 ## `Controller`